qi-wang-uc/ez-mc/README.md

 GEWTYDDATKTFTVTE
 ```

-Below is a short demo, where the peptide was initially built along X-axis then equilibrated after one million steps:
+Below is a short demo, where the peptide was initially built along X-axis then equilibrated after 100M steps:

 <img src="demo/beta.gif" width="40%" hight="40%"/>